Introduction to Info Source

 Property Acquisition

 Responsibilities in this area involve coordinating, analyzing, and reporting on activities related to the US Property Acquisition file.
-Our Team provides thorough reporting, tracking documents, financial information, presentations, graphics, and analysis of data related to US Property Acquisition activities, as carried out by MDOT.
-We ensure the file is managed and understood from all angles, from appraisals to acquisition to relocation to environmental investigations to demolition.
+The responsibilities of this function lie with Legal Services.
+With regards to Property Acquisition, Legal Services provides thorough reporting, tracking documents, financial information, presentations, graphics, and analysis of data related to US Property Acquisition activities, as carried out by MDOT.
+Legal Services ensures the file is managed and understood from all angles, from appraisals to acquisition to relocation to environmental investigations to demolition

-Document Types: status reports, schedules, spreadsheets, financial logs, meeting minutes with agendas, agreements, presentations, maps, and briefing notes.
+Document Types: status reports, schedules, spreadsheets, financial logs, project contract reports, P3 related reports.
+Process and guidelines and oversight verification reports, meeting minutes with agendas, agreements, presentations, maps, and briefing notes.

 WDBA Record Number: WDBA-02